 LINDA WERTHEIMER, HOST:

-At this point in her career, the name Elizabeth Moss is probably synonymous with Peggy Olson, the secretary-turned-copywriter she's played for seven years on AMC's "Mad Man."
+At this point in her career, the name Elisabeth Moss is probably synonymous with Peggy Olson, the secretary-turned-copywriter she's played for seven years on AMC's "Mad Man."
 She has been acting since the age of 6, but it's her work on that popular drama that has earned her widespread recognition and five Emmy nominations.
 "Mad Men" airs its final season next spring.
 Moss has already moved on to new projects.
 She stars in a new film that came out Friday called "The One I Love."
 She joins us from the BBC studios in Belfast.
-Elizabeth Moss, thank you for being with us.
+Elisabeth Moss, thank you for being with us.

-ELIZABETH MOSS: Thank you so much for having me.
+ELISABETH MOSS: Thank you so much for having me.

 WERTHEIMER: So now this film is part rom-com, it's part something much darker.
 Could you set up the plot for us?